-Another spot that is the cream of the crop of Auckland Japanese restaurants is Nic Watt’s MASU.
+One of the best restaurants in Auckland to treat yourself to top-notch Japanese fare is Nic Watt’s MASU.
 Located in the Federal Street dining precinct, this Japanese robata restaurant and bar offers a bold and distinctive style of Japanese dining.
 Dishes are prepared in three separate areas of the restaurant—the sushi bar, the kitchen and the robata grill, with the robata grill being the cornerstone of MASU.
 The restaurant’s menu includes smaller dishes made for sharing, as well as those more hearty dishes that you wouldn’t mind digging into on your own.

 For a truly mouth-watering and authentic Japanese experience, head to Newmarket’s Heizo Teppanyaki.
 The restaurant is small and you can watch as the food is prepared before you.
 The experienced and friendly chef chops and cooks on the teppanyaki grill, with seating around it.
-If that's full, then there are a number of other tables.
 There are a number of other tables if that is full.
 The waitresses dress in kimonos and are welcoming and friendly.
 Oozing with authentic charm, the menu is relatively small but absolutely delicious.
 The teppanyaki set menu offers miso soup, fresh green salad, yum yum prawn appetizer, teppanyaki vegetables and steamed rice.
 Choose between the likes of eye fillet steak or chicken thigh and it’s a dream meal.